lloydkevin/hugo-wd/content/post/2020-07-25-zero-tests-to-tdd.md

 It's very difficult to think about best practices in a codebase that looks like this.
 How do I get my perfect Test Pyramid?
 How do break out dependencies so that the business logic is in one place I can test?

 It took me a long while to get to this point, but I've realized something is better than nothing.
 Technically, it's the first step to  Michael Feathers' philosophy of [exploratory tests](https://en.wikipedia.org/wiki/Exploratory_testing).
 Get some tests, any tests, in place first, so that you can have greater confidence when you refactor.
 It was a post from [Jimmy Bogard](https://jimmybogard.com/) (creator of the [AutoMapper](https://automapper.org/) library) that gave me this epiphany.
-He's advocating from [testing straight to the database](https://jimmybogard.com/avoid-in-memory-databases-for-tests/) with integration tests.
+He's advocating for [testing straight to the database](https://jimmybogard.com/avoid-in-memory-databases-for-tests/) with integration tests.

 ## Lessons Learned